Important Update: Registration is now open for the 2023-24 school year. New families begin here. Returning families register now.

 What safety measures has Loretto Academy put in place to protect students?

-All Loretto employees and volunteers are required to be VIRTUS-certified, pass a background check, be vaccinated for COVID-19, and must wear their Loretto ID at all times.
+All Loretto employees and volunteers are required to be VIRTUS-certified, pass a background check, and must wear their Loretto ID at all times.
 Our doors are locked at all times and are monitored by cameras.
 Individuals must be let into the building and all visitors are required to check in at the school office.

 Support Loretto